xl9p/IoT-Clock-RoomMonitor/README.md

 ```

 ### Flash the device
-After successfully building the project, the firmware needs to be uploaded onto the ESP32.
+After successfully building the project, the firmware needs to be uploaded onto the **ESP32**.
 This can be accomplished by following these instructions:
-- Connect ESP32S3 to the PC using an appropriate cable
+- Connect **ESP32-S3** to the PC using an appropriate cable
 - Open `WSL USB Manager` that you have downloaded previously
 - Locate the microcontroller in the list of all connected devices
 - Select the device, click `bind` and then `attach`
-- In VSCode press `F1` to open the Command Palette, from there select `ESP-IDF: Select Port to Use (COM, tty, usbserial)`.
+- In VSCode press `F1` to open the **Command Palette**, from there select `ESP-IDF: Select Port to Use (COM, tty, usbserial)`.
 This should open a dropdown menu with all connected devices, find and select the microcontroller (often listed as `/dev/ttyACM0`).
-- In the Command Palette, select `ESP-IDF: Select Flash Method`, from the dropdown choose `UART` (`JTAG` is also available, but in my experience, it has been quite unstable).
+- In the **Command Palette**, select `ESP-IDF: Select Flash Method`, from the dropdown choose `UART` (`JTAG` is also available, but in my experience, it has been quite unstable).
-- Finally, in the Command Palette, find `ESP-IDF: Flash Your Project` option, it will initiate the flash process.
-If the process succeeded you will see the following print-out `[Flash]
+- Finally, in the **Command Palette**, find `ESP-IDF: Flash Your Project` option, it will initiate the flash process.
+If the process succeeded you will see the following print-out
-Flash Done ⚡️
-Flash has finished.
+`[Flash] Flash Done ⚡️ Flash has finished.
 You can monitor your device with 'ESP-IDF: Monitor command'`

 # Putting everything together
-Assembling the device is pretty straightforward, since its mostly just power supplies, I2C and analogue sensors.
+Assembling the device is pretty straightforward, since its mostly just power supplies, **I2C** and **analogue** sensors.

 >[!CAUTION]
-> Care must be taken to avoid shorting the connections, especially VDD and GND.
+> Care must be taken to avoid shorting the connections, especially **VDD** and **GND**.
 > Always have a means to quickly shutdown the whole device.

 >[!NOTE]